zowe/docs-site/docs/user-guide/gettingstarted.md

     ```

      **Note**: The PAX file will expand into the current directory.
 A good practice is to keep the installation directory apart from the directory that contains the PAX file.
 To do this, you can create a directory such as `/zowe/paxes` that contains the PAX files, and another such as `/zowe/builds`.
 Use SFTP to transfer the Zowe PAX file into the `/zowe/paxes` directory, use the `cd` command to switch into `/zowe/builds` and issue the command `pax -ppx -rf ../paxes/<zowe-v.r.m>.pax`.
 The `/install` folder will be created inside the `zowe/builds` directory from where the installation can be launched.

+## Obtaining installation files for Zowe CLI

+To install Zowe Command Line Interface (CLI), click the *DOWNLOAD Zowe Command Line Interface* button on the [Download](https://zowe.org/download/) website, and follow the instructions for installing ***Zowe CLI from a local package*** in the article [Installing Zowe CLI](cli-installcli.md).